English (BA)

 Why study English?

-As an English major, you will develop some of the most sought-after skills in the workforce.
-You will learn critical thinking, clear writing and oral communication, research skills, adaptability, and empathy.
-These skills are not only highly valued by employers, but also will cultivate your curiosity and develop your ability to connect with others for a lifetime.
+As an English major, you’ll develop some of the most sought-after skills in the workforce, including critical thinking, clear writing and oral communication, research skills, adaptability, and empathy.

 Studying English does more than teach you the skills you need for a successful career.
-It challenges you to see the world in a new way.
-You will learn to become versatile, adaptable, and persuasive.
-An English major prepares you for a wide variety of careers, including digital marketing, library sciences, non-profit writing, teaching, law, publishing, business, public service, and many other areas.
+It challenges you to see the world in a new way, develops your ability to connect with others, and helps you become versatile, adaptable, and persuasive.
+An English major will prepare you for a wide variety of careers, including business, digital marketing, law, library sciences, non-profit publishing, public service, teaching, writing, and many other areas.

 Why study English at AU?

-You can expand your career opportunities by double majoring, and even with a second major, you will still be able to graduate in four years.
-The English major combines well with a number of majors and minors.
-About half of AU English students double major in Secondary Education, going on to work as high school teachers, a job that is in demand in Illinois and the U.S. Other students double major in Theatre or Music and get jobs in marketing and communication for the arts.
-History is an excellent double major for students interested in library sciences, especially archival work, or graduate school.
-Environmental Studies and Sustainability, Biology, Spanish, and Business Administration also combine well with English for careers in the environmental fields, medical writing, translation, and entrepreneurship, as well as preparing you for law school, MBA studies, or pharmacy school.
+The English major combines well with a number of majors and minors, allowing you to expand your career opportunities.
+About half of AU English students double major in Secondary Education, going on to work as middle school or high school teachers, jobs that are in demand locally and across the country.
+History is an excellent double major for students interested in library sciences, archival work, or graduate school.
+Pairing an English major with a major in Biology, Business Administration, Environmental Studies and Sustainability, or Spanish can set you up for successful careers in the environmental fields, medical writing, translation, and entrepreneurship, as well as prepare you for law school, MBA studies, or graduate school.
+Even with a double major, you’ll still be able to graduate in four years.

-You can also combine your English major with a minor in Gender Studies, Latin American and Latino/a Studies, or Black Studies, ideal for students going into non-profit, politics, teaching, social work, and law.
+You can also combine your English major with a minor in Gender Studies, Latin American and Latino/a Studies, or Black Studies, ideal for students going into non-profit work, politics, teaching, social work, or law.

 Curriculum Highlights